February 24, 2008

 Eugene Schwartz Ad #14: "Do You Have the Courage to Earn a Half Million Dollars a Year?"

-It's a little high brow yet at its core, it's a biz-op ad.
-And it's probably the most significant space ad in this area written by Gene Schwartz.
+It’s a little high brow yet at its core, it’s a business opportunity ad.

-While there's a link below to a fully readable image of the ad, if you do nothing else, put this into your headline swipe file.
+You can click on the thumbnail to the left for a fully readable PDF of the ad but if you do nothing else, put this one into your headline swipe file.

 The "Do you have the courage…" preamble really adds topspin to the claim.